soixantecircuits/toctoc/Overview.md

 ## Get Raspbian on a SD card

-Raspberry py comes has an SD card reader in place of a hard drive you'll find on a normal computer.
+Raspberry Pi has an SD card reader in place of a hard drive you'll find on a normal computer.
 However it works the same, your Raspberry Pi will lauch the Operating System on your SD card.
 The Raspberry Pi Foundation has made available a version linux for the Raspberry Pi, it's a derivate of debian and is called Raspbian.
 If you don't have a preloaded SD card with Raspbian, you need to download and write your SD card.
 The Raspberry Pi has written a [guide for beginners](http://elinux.org/RPi_Easy_SD_Card_Setup) that has instructions to write the SD card from Windows, OS X or Linux.